11notes/docker-immich-share-proxy/README.md

 ![Immich Sharing Link](https://github.com/11notes/docker-immich-share-proxy/blob/main/img/immich.share.link.png?raw=true)

 That’s it.
 If you send someone this link, and you have setup your Traefik or Nginx for the /share prefix, the person receiving the share can now access all pictures from the share, without having any access to Immich itself.
+You can of course add additional authentication via Authentik middleware or whatever you prefer or simply use the password feature of Immich itself.

 # COMPOSE
 ```yaml